iitacm/iitacm1.github.io/README.md

 # acmillinoistech.github.io
-Hello!
-Welcome to our temporary webpage for ACM @ Illinois Tech
+The Website of ACM Illinois Tech